thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-The practice of modeling the world by sensing what is rather odd, testing beliefs, and using outcomes as a grade on the method.
+The practice of modeling the world by sensing what is rather odd, testing beliefs, and using outcomes as a grade on your method.
 The results are substance for further inquiry, as judgment develops under the burden of uncertainty; fr.

 ---